Thomas Cheney: Marriages and issue

 According to Lennard, Anne, Frances and Katherine were all daughters of Cheney's first marriage:

 Sir Henry Cheyne, knight, summoned in 1572 as Lord Cheyne of Toddington, died s.p. in 1587, having wasted his estate.
 His three half-sisters, daughters of the first marriage of his father Sir Thomas Cheyne of Sheppey, K.G., were his coheirs.
 Anne Cheyne, the third of these, was the first wife of Sir John Perrot, the lord deputy of Ireland, and mother of Sir Thomas Perrot his heir.
 Sir John Perrot, who was reckoned a bastard son of Henry VIII., died in 1592.

 Cheney married secondly, by dispensation dated 24 May 1539, Anne Broughton (d.
 16 May 1562), stepdaughter and ward of John Russell, 1st Earl of Bedford, and daughter of Sir John Broughton (d.
 24 January 1518). of Toddington, Bedfordshire, by Anne Sapcote (d.
 14 March 1559), and granddaughter of Sir Robert Broughton by his first wife, Katherine de Vere, said to have been the illegitimate daughter of John de Vere, 13th Earl of Oxford, by whom he had a son, Henry Cheyne, 1st Baron Cheyne of Toddington, and a daughter.
 There is a monument to Cheyney's second wife at Toddington.

-Cheney also had an illegitimate son and daughter.